isomerpages/singapore-customs-cms/_competent-authorities-requirements/Competent Authorities Requirements/national-environment-agency-chemical-control-and-management-department-ozone-depleting-substances.md

 ---
 title: National Environment Agency - Chemical Control and Management Department (Ozone Depleting Substances)
-permalink: /businesses/national-single-window/tradenet/competent-authorities-requirements/national-environment-agency---chemical-control-and-management-department-ozone-depleting-substances
+permalink: /businesses/national-single-window/tradenet/competent-authorities-requirements/national-environment-agency/
+---
+chemical-control-and-management-department-ozone-depleting-substances
 third_nav_title: Competent Authorities Requirements
 ---

 # National Environment Agency - Chemical Control and Management Department (Ozone Depleting Substances)

 The import and export of Ozone Depleting Substances (ODS) are subject to control by the Chemical Control and Management Department (CCMD).
-Please note that you are required to obtain a Hazardous Substances Licence for the import and/ or export of ODS listed under the Schedule of the Environmental Protection And Management Act (EPMA).
-For more information on the control of ODS in Singapore, please visit  [CCMD website](http://www.nea.gov.sg/anti-pollution-radiation-protection/chemical-safety/hazardous-substances/management-of-hazardous-substances){:target="_blank"}.
+With effect from 1 Jan 2019, CCMD has also implemented licensing control for 18 types of hydrofluorocarbons (HFC) (inclusive of blends and mixtures).
+You are required to obtain a Hazardous Substances Licence for the import and/ or export of ODS/HFC listed under the Environmental Protection and Management Act (EPMA).

-The import and/ or export of controlled ODS are not allowed with non-parties to the Montreal Protocol as stipulated under the Environmental Protection And Management (ODS) Regulations.
+The import and/ or export of controlled ODS are not allowed with non-parties to the Montreal Protocol as stipulated under the Environmental Protection and Management (ODS) Regulations.
 The status of ratification of countries to the Montreal Protocol and its amendments may be viewed at  [https://ozone.unep.org/all-ratifications](https://ozone.unep.org/all-ratifications){:target="_blank"}.

+For more information on the control of ODS/HFC in Singapore, please visit [NEA](https://www.nea.gov.sg/corporate-functions/resources/legislation-international-law/multilateral-environmental-agreements/chemical-safety/montreal-protocol) website.

-## Import of ODS
+## Import of ODS/HFC

- - **For controlled ODS**
+ - **For controlled ODS/HFC**

      a.
 Declarant must declare the following in the import permit application:
       - Import Licence No under the 'Licence Details' column
          Please note that all ODS Licence Nos. are to be added with character “**R**” at last digit, such as A0123L040123**R**, B0123L040123**R**, C0234L050345**R**  etc for declaration purpose.
-      - The calculated  **ODP**  (Ozone Depleting Potential) weight under the 'Item Quantity' column; and
+      - The nett weight under the 'Item Quantity' column; and
       - The corresponding Product Codes to the correct HS Codes

       b.
-Declarant would have to fax the following documents stating the  **Unique Reference No.**  to CCMD after sending the import permit application through TradeNet:
+Declarant would have to email the following documents stating the  **Unique Reference No.**  to CCMD after sending the import permit application through TradeNet:
       - Invoice;
       - Bill of Lading (BL)/Air waybill (AWB); and
       - Any other supporting documents relevant to the import permit.

     **Note:**
-      1. **Import of controlled ODS under Annex A and Annex B of the Schedule shall be for re-export purposes only.**
-      2. **Prior approval via the TradeNet shall be obtained for the import of all controlled ODS.**
+      1.  **Prior approval via TradeNet shall be obtained for the import of all controlled ODS/HFC.**
       <br><br>

- - **For Non-controlled ODS**
+ - **For Non-controlled ODS/HFC**
-     Import permit applications for non-controlled ODS are auto-processed by the TradeNet System.
+     Import permit applications for non-controlled ODS are auto-processed by TradeNet.

      - Declarant must declare the nett quantity and the corresponding Product Codes to the correct HS Codes in the import permit application.
-     - Please fax the invoice, BL/AWB and the Cargo Clearance Permit (CCP) to CCMD for verification only when prompted by the TradeNet system.
+     - Please email the invoice, BL/AWB and the Cargo Clearance Permit (CCP) to CCMD for verification only when prompted by TradeNet.

     **Note:
     A customs permit must be obtained through TradeNet before the goods arrive in Singapore.**
     <br><br>

-## Export of ODS
+## Export of ODS/HFC

-- **For controlled ODS**
+- **For controlled ODS/HFC**

     a.
 Declarant must declare the following in the export permit application:
      - Export Licence No. under the 'Licence Details' column;
        Please note that all ODS Licence Nos. are to be added with character “**R**” at last digit, such as A0123L040123**R**, B0123L040123**R**, C0234L050345**R**  etc for declaration purpose.
-     - The calculated  **ODP**  (Ozone Depleting Potential) weight under the Item quantity level; and
+     - The nett weight under the Item quantity level; and
      - The corresponding Product Codes to the correct HS codes

     b.
-Declarant would have to submit the following documents duly completed and stating the  **Unique Reference No.**  to CCMD after submitting the the export permit application through TradeNet:
+Declarant would have to submit the following documents duly completed and stating the  **Unique Reference No.**  to CCMD after submitting the export permit application through TradeNet:

      - Original copy of the ODS Re-export Debit Authorisation Form (RDA);
      - Declaration by Licensed Exporter Form; and
      - Invoice and BL/AWB.

     **Note:
-    Prior approval via the TradeNet shall be obtained for the export of all controlled ODS.**
+    Prior approval via TradeNet shall be obtained for the export of all controlled ODS/HFC.**
     <br><br>

- - **For Non-controlled ODS**
+ - **For Non-controlled ODS/HFC**
-    Export permit applications for non-controlled ODS are auto-processed by the TradeNet System.
+    Export permit applications for non-controlled ODS are auto-processed by TradeNet.
      - Declarant must declare the nett quantity and the corresponding Product Codes to the correct HS Codes in the export permit application.
-     - Please fax the invoice, BL/AWB and the Cargo Clearance Permit (CCP) to CCMD for verification only when prompted by the TradeNet system.
+     - Please email the invoice, BL/AWB and the Cargo Clearance Permit (CCP) to CCMD for verification only when prompted by TradeNet.

    **Note:
    A customs permit must be obtained through TradeNet before the goods depart from Singapore.**